 - Bike actually inclines and declines in addition to resistance—super rare to find

 - Comes with 1 year free iFit membership

 - It’s heavy and there is no handle to make it convenient to move

 - Do not store this in your garage – the brand will void your warranty if you do.

 - It’s not such an impressive product without iFit; the programming is what makes it

-I know you probably expected to see the Peloton bike on this list, but the NordicTrack S22i smart exercise bike gets you basically everything the original Peloton bike (now the Bike+) gets you for $500 less.
+I know you probably expected to see the Peloton bike on this list, but the NordicTrack S22i smart exercise bike gets you basically everything the original Peloton bike in a more durable package.

 iFit is what makes indoor cycling fun with the S22i.
 With the monthly subscription, this bike is 5 out of 5 stars every time.
 Without an iFit subscription, you essentially just have the bike in manual mode, which is also fine, but not nearly as immersive or engaging.
 The iFit workouts are really special because that’s where you find all of the smart features: During live classes, your instructor can remotely adjust your incline and resistance levels so all you have to do is focus on the ride.